Tornadoes of 1975: July 23

 A tornado which slashed through a three-block downtown area of the city killed three people.
 At least 55 others were injured, including 15 who were hospitalized.
 The twister's winds were so forceful that a 15-foot wooden plank was driven through an auto engine block, splitting the front of the car in two.
 The twister hit this central Illinois community of 15,000 during the early evening and decimated the business district, severed electrical power and gas lines, and sheared off roofs and uprooted scores of trees.
 It also overturned numerous automobiles and blew out hundreds of windows.
 Initial reports from the Illinois State Police placed the number of dead at four, but a spokesman said, "Early confusion probably accounted for duplicated reports."
 The area hit by the tornado included city square and another block farther south, and also caused extensive damage elsewhere.

 August

 60 tornadoes were reported in the U.S. in August.

 September

 34 tornadoes were reported in the U.S in September.

 October

 12 tornadoes were reported in the U.S. in October.

 November

 39 tornadoes were reported in the U.S. in November.

 November 9–10

 A minor two-day tornado outbreak swept across Iowa, Illinois, and Indiana.
 The strongest tornado of the outbreak, an F3, struck the large city of Waterloo.
 An F2 tornado injured 4 people when striking the town of Lost Nation, Illinois.
+The same system that spawned the tornadoes was responsible for the sinking of the SS Edmund Fitzgerald on November 10.